NEWS AND UPDATES

 The Mission Coalition

-We are bringing together a coalition of world leaders from MI countries, the private sector and international organisations to accelerate the innovation needed to enable a renewable-powered future.
-We will develop, test and demonstrate innovative solutions that address barriers in three key areas:
+We are bringing together a strong international coalition of world leaders from MI countries, international organisations and private sector companies to accelerate the innovation needed to enable a renewable-powered future.

-- Affordable and Reliable VRE Technologies – reducing cost and increasing efficiency, resilience, and reliability of VRE technologies in various climates and system configurations.
+- Pillar 1: Affordable and Reliable VRE – reducing cost and increasing efficiency, resilience and reliability of VRE technologies in various climates and system configurations.

-- System Flexibility and Market Design – unlocking a range of cost-effective flexibility options, including storage solutions, improving performance of smart power grids infrastructure and AI advanced control solutions.
+- Pillar 2: System Flexibility and Market Design – unlocking a range of cost-effective flexibility options, including storage solutions, improving performance of smart power grids infrastructure and AI advanced control solutions.

-- System Integration, Data and Digitalisation – creating the interfaces, digital tools, data systems and technologies to enable cross-sectoral flexibility and deliver a cost-efficient, fully integrated power system.
+- Pillar 3: Data and Digitalisation for System Integration – creating the interfaces, digital tools, data systems and technologies to enable cross-sectoral flexibility and deliver a cost-efficient, fully integrated power system.

 Together, the members will: